Guide to Trust and Will Contests

 When disputing a will or trust, you bring what is called a contest, which can take a variety of forms.
 Having the guidance of an experienced trust and will contest lawyer can help you navigate this complex process.

 When someone says they are contesting a will or trust, it usually means they are asking the court to invalidate the document.
-Common scenarios we see in will and trust contest cases are:
+Common scenarios we see in these cases include:

 When someone is disputing a will or trust, it may fall upon certain individuals, such as the executor or administrator of the will, trustee of the trust, or beneficiaries to defend against the contest.
 Common questions our trust and will contest attorneys answer for clients involved in such situations are: